 RailAir coach services connect with Great Western Railway and South Western Railway services at Reading and Woking respectively – for the Reading service, it is cheaper to book rail and coach tickets separately in advance, and railcard discounts are available; for Woking, coach tickets must be booked separately and there are no railcard discounts.

-GatwickGatwick Express offers a frequent non-stop service to and from London Victoria, but is more expensive and very little faster than the regular Southern and Thameslink services to London.
+GatwickGatwick Express offers a frequent non-stop service to and from London Victoria, but is more expensive and very little faster than the regular Southern services to London and Thameslink services to Bedford, Peterborough and Cambridge calling at principal stations enroute.

 Great Western Railway operates an hourly service from Reading which is convenient for connections from the West of England, South Wales and the Midlands.
 GWR also offers a Gatwick Flyaway ticket from GWR served stations on routes not via London at a fixed price for a group of 2, 3 or 4 adults and up to 4 children.